avitej-iyer/584_Midterm_1_Project/README.md

 Then, you can use the model like so
 ```
-import numpy as np  # For numerical operations such as argmax
+import numpy as np
-from transformers import TFAutoModelForSequenceClassification, AutoTokenizer  # For loading the BERT model and tokenizer
+from transformers import TFAutoModelForSequenceClassification, AutoTokenizer
-from sklearn.preprocessing import LabelEncoder  # Assuming 'le' is a label encoder for decoding predictions
+from sklearn.preprocessing import LabelEncoder
 import joblib
 import tensorflow as tf